 SMA reversion buy/sell signals

-Averaging is a forex trading strategy and technical analysis that attempts to predict when prices are likely to return to their average or mean price levels, known as averaging.
+Averaging is a stratégie de trading forex and technical analysis that attempts to predict when prices are likely to return to their average or mean price levels, known as averaging.

 If the current price is below the average price level, a mean reversion signal will be generated.
 This indicates that the price is likely to move back up to the average level (buy).